thewca/wca-regulations-translations/README.md

     - Read through the [style guide](https://github.com/cubing/wca-documents-extra/blob/master/style-guide.md) for detailed information about how the Regulations are formatted.
     - Add a section at the top of the Regulations called "Translation", which should include any useful information about the translation, as well as a translation of the following text:

-> Please note that this translations is not an official version (even though it is provided on the WCA website): it may be useful, but it does not come with any guarantees.
+> Please note that this translation is not an official version (even though it is provided on the WCA website): it may be useful, but it does not come with any guarantees.
 If there is a difference between a translation and the (current official) English version, the English version must be used.

  - Contact the [WRC](https://www.worldcubeassociation.org/contact/wrc) for adding your translations to the GitHub repository and uploading them to the WCA website.
 Please sent us:
     - The translated Regulations and Guidelines.